ankitjosh78/data-structures/Arrays.md

    What does it mean?

-   It means that the first element of the array is going to be equal to 0 and the rest of them are also going to be initialized with 0.
+   It means that the __first element of the array is going to be equal to 0__ and the __rest of them are going to be initialized with 0__.

    So __every value of this array is going to be 0__. arr[0]=0, arr[5]=0, arr[9]=0.